Albert0i/online-lua-interpreter/luaPrimer.md

  ret = false, msg = can not resume a dead thread
 ```

 The use of `coroutine.resume` and `coroutine.yield` to pass in and out values is elusive, unintelligible and beyond imagination at first sight.
-While the above example is trivial, let's look at another example.
+While the above example is trivial, let's look at another.

 `prodcons.lua`
 ```